The Brunettes

-The Brunettes were an indie pop or twee pop group from New Zealand formed in 1998 to 2009.
-The band consists of core members Jonathan Bree and Heather Mansfield, with additional contributions from part-time members such as Ryan McPhun and Chelsea Nikkel.
+The Brunettes were an indie pop group from New Zealand formed in 1998 and lasting until 2009.
+The group consisted of core members Jonathan Bree and Heather Mansfield, with additional contributions from part-time members such as Ryan McPhun and Chelsea Nikkel.
 The group had released several well-received albums such as Holding Hands, Feeding Ducks (2002), which received 4.5/5 stars from AllMusic.
 Signed to Lil' Chief Records, they had opened for bands such as Rilo Kiley and Beirut.